-The Atheist Alliance International Board consists of 4 - 13 Directors elected by the AAI Affiliate Members for two-year staggered terms.
+The Atheist Alliance International Board consists of 13 Directors elected by the AAI Affiliate Group Members for two-year staggered terms.
 No more than one nominee from any Affiliate/Associate Member may be a Director at any time and no more than three Directors may be from any one country.

 All AAI Directors are volunteers.

-President: Carlos Diaz (Argentina, ArgAtea, term: 2013) - president [at] atheistalliance [dot] org
+President: Christine Shellska (Canada, term: 2016) - president [at] atheistalliance [dot] org

 Languages: English, Spanish